-Their advice states that whenever a law practice's costs are reduced after a review this will give rise to a referral.
-Accordingly, cost assessors will only be required to refer grossly excessive bills.
-The Act will still provide, however, that excessive charging is capable of being unsatisfactory professional conduct or professional misconduct.
-The model bill developed by SCAG does not have an interjurisdictional provision for dealing with professional indemnity insurance.
-The national professional indemnity insurance committee is still considering this issue.
-A temporary interjurisdictional provision is needed to improve the ability for interstate practitioners to practice in New South Wales.
-Section 74 of the Queensland Legal Profession Act 2004 and section 18 of the Queensland Legal Profession Regulation 2004 provide a system where a practitioner who holds professional indemnity insurance interstate can practice in Queensland without needing also to take out insurance in Queensland, provided certain conditions are met.
+The Model Bill developed by SCAG does not have an interjurisdictional provision for dealing with professional indemnity insurance.
+The national professional indemnity insurance committee are still considering this issue.
+A temporary interjurisdictional provision is needed, to improve the ability for interstate practitioners to practice in NSW.
+Section 74 of the Legal Profession Act (Qld) 2004, and s.
+18 of the Legal Profession Regulation 2004 (Qld) provides a system where a practitioner who holds professional indemnity insurance interstate can practice in Queensland without needing to also take out insurance in Queensland, provided certain conditions are met.
+This Bill proposes to amend the NSW Act in a similar fashion.

-This bill proposes to amend the New South Wales Act in a similar fashion.
-The Bar Association is concerned that the use of the term "investigator" in section 531 may be confusing for the complaint processes used by the association.
-The bar has suggested that an additional subclause be added allowing the appointment of an authorised person who can exercise the same powers as an investigator in chapter 6.
-This bill proposes to make this amendment.
-Currently, as drafted, section 649 is unclear about whether appealing an appointment of an external intervener stays that appointment.
-This bill proposes to amend that section to clarify that an appeal does not stay the appointment of an external intervener.
-Appointments are made as a matter of urgency to protect clients and it is critical to ensure that an appeal does not prevent the intervener from acting during the intervening period.
+The Bar Association are concerned that the use of the term 'investigator' in section 531 may be confusing for the complaint processes used by the Association.
+The Bar have suggested that an additional subclause be added allowing the appointment of an "Authorised Person" who can exercise the same powers as an investigator in Chapter 6.
+This Bill proposes to make this amendment.

+Currently as drafted, section 649 is unclear about whether appealing an appointment of an external intervener stays that appointment.
+This Bill proposes to amend that section to clarify that an appeal does not stay the appointment of an external intervener.
+Appointments are made as a matter of urgency to protect clients and it is critical to ensure an appeal does not prevent the intervener from acting during the intervening period.

 The report of the Review of Public Notaries Act was tabled in the Legislative Assembly on 9 December 2004.
-The report recommended three amendments to the Legal Profession Act: first, to give the Administrative Decisions Tribunal [ADT] and the Supreme Court a clear power to remove public notaries who are guilty of misconduct or who have not complied with the Public Notaries Appointment Rules for the roll of public notaries; second, to give the Legal Practitioners Admission Board [LPAB] the power to publish the roll of public notaries, instead of the Law Society; and, third, to give the registrar of notaries, who is an officer of the LPAB, power to remove his or her name from the roll if requested by the notary.
-This bill proposes to enact these recommendations.
+The report recommended 3 amendments to the Legal Profession Act:

+- 1. Give the Administrative Decisions Tribunal and the Supreme Court a clear power to remove public notaries who are guilty of misconduct or who have not complied with the Public Notaries Appointment Rules for the roll of public notaries, and - 2.
+Give the Legal Practitioners Admission Board the power to publish the roll of public notaries, instead of the Law Society. - 3.
+Give the registrar of notaries (who is an officer of the LPAB) power to remove their name from the roll if requested by the Notary.

+This Bill proposes to enact these recommendations.

 A number of provisions new to the 2004 Act permit a decision by a regulatory authority to be reviewed by the ADT.

-The amendment bill inserts notes to relevant sections and section 606 has been redrafted and relocated to section 729A so as to clarify that reviews will be conducted under chapter 5 of the Administrative Decisions Tribunal Act without a requirement for internal review, with a panel determined by the head of the Legal Services Division, and with any appeals going to the Supreme Court.
-Finally, I would also like to mention an amendment that I do not propose to make.
-The legal profession has expressed its concern to me about the requirement in the model laws and the 2004 Act that practitioners disclose to their clients in litigation matters an estimate of the range of costs the client may be ordered to pay if the matter is unsuccessful.
+The Amendment Bill inserts notes to relevant sections, and section 606 has been redrafted and relocated to 729A, to clarify that reviews will be conducted under chapter 5 of the ADT Act, without a requirement for internal review, with a panel determined by the head of the Legal Services Division, and with any appeals going to the Supreme Court.

+Finally, I will mention that the legal profession has expressed their concerns about the requirement in the model laws and the 2004 Act that practitioners disclose to their clients in litigious matters an estimate of the range of costs the client may be ordered to pay if their matter is unsuccessful.
 They say that it is impossible to estimate the other side's costs at the beginning of a matter, and that this requirement should be removed.